The twelve million tonnes year 1993/1994

 The development of Whitemoor Mine.

 The shafts at Whitemoor were the second deepest in the Selby Coalfield.
-Number 1 shaft was 931m and Number 2 shaft was 941m deep.
-During the sinking of the Number 2 a European record of 131.2 metres of fully concrete lined shaft was achieved in a month.
+Number One downcast shaft was 931m and Number Two upcast shaft was 941m deep.
+During the sinking of the Number Two a European record of 131.2 metres of fully concrete lined shaft was achieved in a month.
 After completion of shaft sinking in June 1985 the underground infrastructure to develop the mine, pit bottom rope haulage system and coal clearance system was started.
 Whitemoor was the only satellite mine in the Selby Coalfield to use a rope haulage for transport of equipment and for manriding purposes.
 This was due to the pit bottoms being deeper than the Barnsley seam.
 Four, 250m drifts at a 1 in 4 incline were developed by Thyssens mining contractors to access the main lateral roadways in the Barnsley seam.
 The first two faces to be developed east of the pit bottom were H01Bs which was 200m long and was approximately 800m from the pit bottom and 240m long, H02Bs, 1050m from the pit bottom.
 Both faces were taken off the East Return Roadway.
 The faces were worked from South to North.
 Four lateral roadways were developed to the east of the mine and a single conveyor roadway driven to the west connection with Riccall Mine.
 The conveyor roadway had the rope haulage installed for manriding and transport running east and west sides of the mine.

 A 6.6kv, 750kw double drive, steel cord conveyor identical to the one installed at Riccall Mine, ran 3000m from the Riccall Connection at the west of the mine to the faces at the east of the mine passing through the pit bottom area.
 The connection to Riccall Mine South Conveyor Road was made in November 1986 using a Dosco Mk2A Revised Hydraulics Roadheader with a further connection to the South Return Roadway made in December 1987.
 An 8m high, 80m long Drive House and a Bunker area were created at the connection for the Whitemoor coal production to start in January 1988.
 This conveyor loaded onto the Riccall Mine Steel Cord Conveyor.